 After an almost 90% decline in population from 1950-1970, osprey populations have rebounded due in large part to conservation efforts and the banning of DDT.
 Osprey can be a valuable indicator species for monitoring the long-term health of the Chesapeake Bay because their diet consists almost entirely of fish and they are sensitive to many environmental contaminants.
 To make sure these magnificent Bay residents continue to thrive, we are working to ensure that river corridors remain protected and that the Chesapeake Bay can support abundant fish populations.

-Wondering about the ribbons on some of the sticks in Audrey’s nest?
+You might see ribbons on some of the sticks in Audrey’s nest.
 The Crazy Osprey Family puts a few sticks with ribbons tied on them in their yard each season.
 It’s fun to track where they wind up!

-If you enjoy our Osprey Cam, please consider donating to the Chesapeake Conservancy to help maintain this feed and help us establish other web cams highlighting the daily lives of other Chesapeake species.
+If you enjoy our Osprey Cam, please consider donating to the Chesapeake Conservancy to help us in our efforts to protect their Chesapeake habitat.

 Learn more about osprey with our frequently asked questions and fun facts here.